QubitPi/general-relativity/README.md

     <img src="img/Lyney.png" width="15%" />
 </div>

-Physics is, as I view it, a quantified version of Philosophy on how world actually works.
+Physics is, as I view it, a mathematical version of Philosophy on how world actually works.
 It's pushing the limits of human knowledge to futuristic inquiries such as

 - Will [Dark Matter/Dark Energy](https://youtu.be/5vjl6tdwmFA?si=J5HajQKMmD4oexzA&t=2649) bring the possibility of next-human